 A detailed account of Ardashir’s rise to power is told in a work known as the Karnamag i Ardashir i Pabagan, “The Book of the Deeds of Ardashir son of Pabag,” written in Pahlavi (Middle Persian), and probably composed in the 6th century CE, though preserving traditions from much earlier centuries.
 The Karnamag relates that the Parthian King Ardawan (also known as Artabanus IV) heard of a handsome and talented Persian youth named Ardashir, and summoned Ardashir to become a member of his retinue and to accompany the king and his sons on hunts and games.

-After a quarrel, however, Ardawan became angry with Ardashir and sent him to work in the stables, a demeaning job.4 Some time later, Ardawan’s astrologers and soothsayers told him they had seen ominous signs in the stars:
+After a quarrel, however, Ardawan became angry with Ardashir and sent him to work in the stables, a demeaning job.
+Sometime later, Ardawan’s astrologers and soothsayers told him they had seen ominous signs in the stars:

 Then the chief of the astrologers came forward, and said: It is so revealed that, whichever servant who will escape from his master within three days from today, will reach greatness and sovereignty, and will become successful and victorious over his own master.